 Qatar Airways Qsuite to the Middle East

 Experience the world's best business class.
-Fly from the U.S. to Doha (and beyond) in a private Qsuite for 85,000 miles.
-Your HawaiianMiles could never get you this before.
+Fly from the U.S. to Doha (and beyond) in a private Qsuite starting at 85,000 points.
+Your old HawaiianMiles could never get you this.

 3